 On December 20, 2017, New Jersey Governor Chris Christie signed expungement reform legislation designed to update New Jersey’s expungement system and help minor criminal offenders get a fresh start.
 For those who have been convicted of a crime, it is important to understand the new law and the requirements for expungement.
-The experienced criminal defense team at Lomurro Law has served New Jersey families for more than 130 combined years, successfully advocating for those facing criminal charges.
+The experienced criminal defense team at Lomurro Munson LLC has served New Jersey families for more than 130 combined years, successfully advocating for those facing criminal charges.

 What is expungement?